 With a long pre-season, including many skills practices with Assistant Coach Paul Hill, Lee Joffe’s 4th-grade boys came out strong against Byram-A in their inaugural game.
 It was over early as Edgemont’s wide array of offensive weapons was too much for the Bobcats.
 Rohan Rao scored the team’s first-ever basket, while PG Lucas Kumar put the game out of reach in the 3rd-quarter with consecutive buckets and finished with 12.
-The Ruane brother controlled the boards and the team moved the ball beautifully on offense while helping each other defensively.
+The Ruane brothers controlled the boards and the team moved the ball beautifully on offense while helping each other defensively.

 On January 13, 2019, Andrew Knecht of Edgemont’s 9-10 WJBL team hit a 30-foot bank-shot buzzer-beater to break a 40-40 tie and propel the Edgemont team to its 5th straight win.
 Congrats to Andrew, the team, and coaches Jake Beyer, Josh Brooks, and Nate Lewis.